ralftribrunner/Weather/README.md

 # Weather application

-A very simple android app showing the current temperature (+ some extra information) of some cities.
+A simple android app showing the current temperature (+ some extra information) of some cities.